shopware/docs/guides/hosting/performance/session.md

 - [MemcachedSessionHandler](https://github.com/symfony/symfony/blob/5.4/src/Symfony/Component/HttpFoundation/Session/Storage/Handler/MemcachedSessionHandler.php)
 - [MongoDbSessionHandler](https://github.com/symfony/symfony/blob/5.4/src/Symfony/Component/HttpFoundation/Session/Storage/Handler/MongoDbSessionHandler.php)

-To use one of these handlers, you need to create a new service in the dependency injection and set the `handler_id` to the service id.
+To use one of these handlers, you must create a new service in the dependency injection and set the `handler_id` to the service id.

 Example service definition: